sprout-uci/TRAIN/README.md

-# TRAIN: TOCTOU Resilient Attestation for IoT Networks
+# TOCTOU Resilient Attestation for IoT Networks
+This paper has been accepted and awarded runner up for Best Paper at SenSys 2025 - [Link](https://dl.acm.org/doi/10.1145/3715014.3722057)
 ### TRAIN Directory Structure

     TRAINCASU